The Table of Contents may be found here.

 silica and aluminum tetrahedrons joined to neighbors at three of

 Clay minerals form from igneous or metamorphic rock that is exposed to weathering at the surface of the earth.
 The minerals in an igneous rock crystallized under conditions quite different than those at the earth's surface.
 The temperature was much higher, the pressure may have been much higher, and conditions were drier.
 Minerals stable under these conditions are not necessarily stable under cooler, wetter conditions.
 For example, potassium feldspar is susceptible to slow weathering by the traces of carbonic acid in normal surface water, which extracts potassium and silica from the feldspar to produce a clay mineral called illite.
-Illite is quite similar in composition and structure to muscovite, but is generally found in the form of very small flakes, distinguishable only with a powerful microscope.
-The composition is more variable, and X-ray diffraction shows subtle differences in the mineral structure that indicate that illite is not just very fine muscovite.
-One of the first indicators of low-grade metamorphism in a clay-bearing rock is that illite begins to convert to muscovite.
+Illite is quite similar in composition and structure to muscovite, but is generally found in the form of very small flakes, visible only through a powerful microscope.
+The composition is more variable, and X-ray diffraction shows subtle differences in the mineral structure that indicate that illite is not just very fine-grained muscovite.
+One of the first indicators of low-grade metamorphism in a clay-bearing rock is that illite begins to convert back to muscovite.

 If weathering is intense enough, illite can further degrade into